DavidPaimon/DavidPaimon/README.md

 - 🌱 I’m currently learning **Python**

-- 👯 I’m looking to collaborate on [NomadLocals](https://nomadlocals.netlify.app/)

 - 💬 Ask me about **react** and **node.js**

 - 📫 How to reach me **davidfelipe.fj@gmail.com**